Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 You will need to wait until the lockout period expires and time your next login attempt to occur prior to other system services attempting to log in with the wrong password, locking you out again.
-The factory default password that you will need to log in with will not be mentioned here.
+The factory default password that you will need to log in with to reset the password will not be mentioned here.
 Please request it from your HPE service representative.

 Time the following command to execute after the lockout period expires.
-Rather than specifying `password` for the new admin password, specify the correct password found in vault for your system (`ncn#`):
+Rather than specifying `password` for the new admin password, as showin in the example, specify the correct password found in vault for your system (`ncn#`):

 ```bash
 ssh admin@$(xname) 'ipmitool user set password 1 "password"'